BastLeblanc/aws-byod-immersion-day/labs/05_transformations/README.md

 If you do not remember the database/table names, just go to Databases/ Table tab in Glue and copy its names.

+CLick plus [2] and add the following code in a separate line

 ``` python
 dynamicF = glueContext.create_dynamic_frame.from_catalog(database="DATABASE_NAME", table_name="TABLE_NAME")
 dynamicF.printSchema()
 ```
+Then click Run

 ## Transformations